techguybiswa/frontend-challenge/README.md

 Please fork the repository to begin the task.
 [Submission guidelines](#what-we-are-looking-for) are at the bottom of this page 😊

-First, the code: After you have gotten familiar with the app, [technical details of the files are below](#main-app-files), we would like for you to:
+First, the code: After you have gotten familiar with the app, [technical details of the files are below](#main-app-functionality--file-structure), we would like for you to:
-1. improve the functionality & design of the Article component (`src/components/Article.vue`) so that it is more intuitive to a reader
+1. add a section to the homepage which allows the user to filter the results according to **ONE** category that a reader might want to filter news by (topic, source, date, or ??)
-2. add a section to the homepage which allows the user to filter the results according to **ONE** type of data (topic, source, date, or ??) that a reader might want to filter news by
+2. add at least 1 or 2 tests to the front-end web app
-3. implement web accessibility on components and make it SEO friendly
+3. implement web accessibility on components and make the website SEO friendly
-4. add at least 1 or 2 tests to the front-end web app
+4. (optional) improve the functionality & design of the Article component (`src/components/Article.vue`) so that it is more intuitive to a reader
 5. (optional) improve the overall design of the homepage

 **If you prefer, you are welcome to use your own/preferred front-end framework (e.g. React)**, to ping our included backend service.
 You are also welcome to **make any changes to the codebase that you would like to, as long as it is still functional.** Please remember that this is meant to take up to **3 hours in total**, and is merely an exercise, so we are not expecting the entire moon, just holistic improvements! 😬 😅